Pochettino: My wife is jealous because I love Kane

-Tottenham star Harry Kane deserves to be compared to Cristiano Ronaldo, but Mauricio Pochettino revealed his wife was jealous of his love for the forward.
+Mauricio Pochettino has joked that his wife was jealous of his love for star forward Harry Kane.

 Kane struck a perfect hat-trick to lead Spurs to a 3-0 Champions League victory over APOEL on Tuesday.